Everything you need to know about Missouri child support laws, updated for 2020.

 - Jail time is a possibility if your excuse does not hold water.

-When does child support non-payment become a felony in Missouri?
+When does back child support non-payment become a felony in Missouri?

 In Missouri, twelve months’ worth of back child support is a class E felony, whereas, criminal non-support is a class A misdemeanor.
 A class A misdemeanor carries a $2000 fine or anywhere from one day in jail to one year.